Some Useful Information

 I know the message feels long and full of lots of information that seems straightforward, but this is a practice in empathy.
 Consider how you would feel if you were the AMBS Registrar and you communicated clearly about registration processes and students didn’t read your e-mail.

 - sign up for an advising meeting

-Because I have advisees both here in Elkhart County and at a distance from the AMBS campus, I use Calendly to give you a way to schedule your session with me — it makes more sense to use this approach than posting a sign-up sheet outside my office door!
-Here is the link to my scheduling page.
+Because I have advisees both here in Elkhart County and at a distance from the AMBS campus, I use Google Calendar Appointment Slots to give you a way to schedule your session with me — it makes more sense to use this approach than posting a sign-up sheet outside my office door!
+Here is the link to my appointments page.

 - prepare for our meeting

 The AMBS catalog, academic calendar, and course list are your top resources to prepare for advising, along with all those goodies in your Advisee/Formation Portfolio shared through Google.
 As your prepare, this is a great time to note any questions you have and either e-mail them to me in advance of our meeting or bring them with you to the meeting.
 You should also be prepared to answer some questions that are part of our student progress reporting.